mvuqar1/mvuqar1/README.md

 ## About Me

-Hello, my name is Vugar, and I am a frontend developer with experience in HTML, CSS, JavaScript, React, Redux, Node.js, Express, and MongoDB.
+Hello, my name is Vugar, and I am a frontend developer with experience in HTML, CSS, JavaScript, React, Redux, Node.js, Express, and MySQL.
 I constantly strive to develop my skills to stay up-to-date with the latest trends and technologies in web development.

 I specialize in creating beautiful and user-friendly web applications and enjoy working on both individual and team projects.
 My goal is always to provide high-quality work that exceeds expectations.